daler/dotfiles/_sources/vim.rst.txt

       - Writes ``:set nowrap tabstop=`` and then leaves the cursor at the vim command bar so you can fill in a reasonble tabstop for the file you're looking at.
+    * - :kbd:`,ko`
+      - normal
+      - Used for RMarkdown; writes an RMarkdown chunk with commonly-used knitr global options.
+    * - :kbd:`,\``
+      - insert or normal
+      - Adds a new RMarkdown chunk and places the cursor inside it

 Plugins
 -------